ProNibs/capstone/README.md

 - Metallb
 - Ingress-nginx
 - cert-manager
+- Harbor
-- Containers for the moisture farm were made
+- Containers for the moisture farm were made and pushed to Harbor
 - Moisture farm apps were deployed in k8s

-To access items via ingress:
-`kubectl port-forward svc/ingress-nginx-controller -n ingress-nginx 8080:80 8443:443`